Grants awarded

 Transforming library services

-To set up the Arcadia Fellowship Programme.
-Fellows' projects look at how technology can improve access to information.
+To set up a fellowship programme exploring how technology can improve access to information.

 $981,300